Inchoate intimations of immortality!

 Strange times.
 The two bedroom was listed in the Pasadena Star News.
 I remember checking out the apartment one night.
 I climbed the stairs, nobody there; the door unlocked, electricity cut, but once my eyes adjusted, there was sufficient illumination from the street lights on Baldwin through the windows to get the basic idea.
 Funky, moody, noir -- my kind of place.

 A daytime visit confirmed a certain shabbiness -- but I was sold.
 There were two odd skylights; one above the convergence -- it wasn't actually a hall -- but the space where the two bedrooms and bathroom came together.
 The bathroom also had skylight and a lanky claw foot tub was compensation for the lack of a shower.
 My Piedmont Avenue apartment also had a claw foot; but this one was exceptionally long -- I could stretch out completely.

 The floor was overgrown with a weedy brown shag.
 A lighter, even coarser weave bedeviled my bedroom -- like the pelt of a yeti -- it would have defeated a vacuum -- if I had owned one.
 Among the many eccentric features of the place were dual front doors perpendicular to each other.
-One opened directly from the outside hall into the living room, its twin to the left, swung absurdly into my tiny kitchen -- a vestigial portal.
+One opened directly from the outside hall into the living room, its twin to the left, swung absurdly into my tiny kitchen --like a vestigial portal.

 Kersting Court, the "Pod distribution center" in the original Invasion of the Body Snatchers was visible from both bedrooms that overlooked Baldwin.

 My best friend Fred.
 A portion of my record collection is visible.
-I still have it.

 Keith & Chas hanging out.